 Overview

-I also had the pleasure of speaking with Mike Mireskandari, founder of Valley Anger Management, and it was clear to me that he truly cares about the quality of his content.
+We also spoke with founder Mike Mireskandari, who highlighted their commitment to keeping the curriculum relevant.
 “Older methods of controlling anger aren’t necessarily relevant in today’s world.
-We’re always upgrading our curriculum to meet the changing environment and improving the anger management techniques,” Mireskandari says.1
+We’re always upgrading our curriculum to meet the changing environment and improving the anger management techniques,” Mireskandari shared.1

 To learn more, check out our in-depth review of Valley Anger Management.

-With Open Path, a $4.99 registration fee gives you access to anger management and all of its other courses, which is why it earned our award for the most affordable classes.
+With Open Path, a one-time $4.99 registration fee unlocks access to their anger management course and a variety of other offerings, earning it our pick for the most affordable option for anger management online.

 Pros & Cons